We didnāt lose our inner child. We turned it into ArT Toys and More...with purpose.

 Itās: What futures will we dare to write through them?

-Because these arenāt just toys.
+Because these arenāt just Toys.

 They are time machines in vinyl.